Kidoz-SDK/KIDOZ_Air_SDK_Example/README.md

 This Flex Mobile application  project provides an example of the [KIDOZ](http://www.kidoz.net) SDK integration for Adobe Air applications.

-The example application contains the following creative tools:
+The example application containes the following creative tools:
-* KIDOZ's Feed view (+Family) content tool - the `FeedView`
+* KIDOZ Feed view (+Family) content tool - the `FeedView`
-* KIDOZ's Panel view (+Family) content tool - the `PanelView`
+* KIDOZ Panel view (+Family) content tool - the `PanelView`
-* KIDOZ's Banner view  content tool - the `KidozBanner` (Android only)
+* KIDOZ Banner view  content tool - the `KidozBanner` (Android only)
-* KIDOZ's Flexi Point view content tool - the `FlexiView` (Android only)
+* KIDOZ Flexi Point view content tool - the `FlexiView` (Android only)

-The sample application `KidozSdkSampleApp` containes the `KidozSdkAir.ane` file which is the `Android Native Extension (ANE)` for KIDOZ SDK, this file should be downloaded and copied to your project to integrate the KIDOZ SDK.
+The sample application `KidozSdkSampleApp` containes the `KidozSdkAir.ane` file which is the `Android Native Extension (ANE)` for KIDOZ SDK: this file should be downloaded and copied to your project to integrate the KIDOZ SDK.

 ###Running the sample app